d-v-b/zarr-extensions/data-types/fixed-length-utf32/README.md

 "Fixed length" as used here means that the `fixed_length_utf32` data type is parametrized by a integral length, which sets a fixed length for every scalar belonging to that data type.

-"Null-terminated" as used here means that, for an integral length `L`, a `fixed_length_utf32` data type parameterized with `L` can represent a string shorter than `L` by adding null bytes to the end of that string until it has length `L`.
+"Null-terminated" as used here means that, for an integral length `L`, a `fixed_length_utf32` data type parameterized with length `L` can represent a string shorter than `L` by adding null bytes to the end of that string until it has length `L`.

 ### Name